alxp/biiif/README.md

 # About This Fork

-So far this fork does the following:
+So far this fork adds the following:

 - Minor updates to support building with current versions of the TypeScript compiler
 - Add hOCR text overlay support